Merchant Terms and Conditions

 3. "Service" means the services provided by FasaPay in accordance to this Terms and Conditions and the same way be updated time to time and other additional or incidental service as applicable;

-4. "FasaPay Service" means electronic money and fund transfer service that allow payment between FasaPay Member;
+4. "FasaPay Service" means online payment service that allow payment between FasaPay Member;

 5. "FasaPay Member" means an individual (Personal) or legal entity (Merchant) who has a valid FasaPay Account;